funkia/hareactive/README.md

 ### Now

-`Now` represents a computation that will be run in the present.
+`Now` represents a computation that should be run in the present moment.
 Hence the name "now". `Now` is perhaps the most difficult concept in Hareactive.

 Inside a `Now`-computation we can do two things.

 * Get the current value of behavior.
 This is done with the `sample` function.
-* Run side-effects.
+* Describe side-effects.
+This is done with functions such as `async` and `performStream`.

-We can do both of these in a completely pure way.
+A `Now`-value can be thought of as function that has access to the current time.
+This means that it can do things that functions normally can't.
+Namely things that depend on the current time.
+For instance, getting the current value of a behavior requires that you know what "current" is.

-### How stateful behaviors work
+`Now` is closely tied to the concept of stateful behaviors which is the topic of the next section.

-A notorious problem in FRP is how to implement stateful behaviors in a pure way.
+### Stateful behaviors work

-## Understanding stateful behaviors
+A notorious problem in FRP is how to implement functions that return behaviors or streams that depends on the past.
+Such behaviors or streams are sometimes called "stateful"

-FRP has a notorious problem with regards to functions that return behaviors or streams that depends on the past.
-Such behaviors or streams are sometimes called "stateful".
 For instance `scan` creates a behavior that accumulates values over time.
 Clearly such a behavior depends on the past.
 Thus we say that `scan` returns a stateful behavior.

 Implementing stateful methods such as `scan` in a way that is both intuitive to use, pure and memory safe is very tricky.